 In the Tonto Forest, you will want to visit Roosevelt Lake.
 The Rim lakes, found in the Apache-Sitgreaves National Forest, can be reached by taking Highway 260 east out of Payson.

 Stop at the visitors center on top of the Rim (Fulton Point) for a map and guidance to Woods Canyon, Willow Springs, Bear Canyon, Knoll and Black Canyon Lake.
 All can be easily reached from Payson.

-Those closest to Payson include Chase Creek and Dude Creek, both of which require hiking to where the water flows.
+Those closest to Payson include Chase Creek and Dude Creek, both of which require hiking in to where the water flows.
 The East Verde River and Tonto Creek are major sites, and at Horton Creek you will want to hike toward its springs.

 There are numerous streams that flow out from under the Mogollon Rim.
-Some of them are stocked regularly, and others simply hold a surprise for you -- trout born and raised in their hidden pools.
+Some of them are stocked regularly, and others simply hold a surprise for you -- trout hatched and raised in their hidden pools.
 An inquiry at the Tonto National Forest Ranger Station in Payson is a must before you decide which one to try.